-Environmentalists praise Gov. Inslee’s order for new rules on the killing of wolves
+Environmentalists say Washington’s wolf program is broken

-Gov. Jay Inslee has directed the Washington Fish and Wildlife Commission to draft new rules governing the killing of wolves involved in conflicts with livestock, a move winning praise from conservation groups.
+SPOKANE, Wash.
+(AP) — Gov. Jay Inslee has directed the Washington Fish and Wildlife Commission to draft new rules governing the killing of wolves involved in conflicts with livestock, a move winning praise from conservation groups.

-The Friday decision reversed the commission’s denial of a petition filed by the Center for Biological Diversity in May that called for reform of the state’s wolf-management policies.
-Inslee wrote in a letter to the commission that the potential for future conflicts between wolves and livestock, and the resulting killing of wolves, was unacceptably high.
+The Democrat on Friday reversed the commission’s denial of a petition filed by the Center for Biological Diversity in May that called for reform of the state’s wolf-management policies.
+He wrote in a letter to the commission that the potential for future conflicts between wolves and livestock, and the resulting killing of wolves, was unacceptably high.

-“We must move more quickly and decisively to institute practices that will avoid the repeated loss of wolves and livestock in our state,” said Inslee.
+“We must move more quickly and decisively to institute practices that will avoid the repeated loss of wolves and livestock in our state.,” Inslee said.

 He directed the commission to create a standardized definition and requirements for the use of range riders.
-He also wants requirements for use of nonlethal deterrents, and plans for areas of chronic livestock attacks to end the need for annual lethal removal of wolves.
+He also wants requirements for use of nonlethal deterrents, plans for areas of chronic livestock attacks to end the need for annual lethal removal of wolves.

-“I strongly believe new rules and policies could, and should, be adopted and in place before the grazing season next year,” Inslee said.
+“I strongly believe new rules and policies could, and should, be adopted and in place prior to the grazing season next year,” Inslee said.

+Conservation groups praised the action.
 “The governor’s decision to approve this petition is a necessary step in cleaning up the mess the department has made of wolf management,” said Jocelyn Leroux, Washington and Montana director for Western Watersheds Project.

 Sophia Ressler, an attorney with the Center for Biological Diversity, called it “a tremendous victory for Washington’s wolves and all of us who have been speaking out against the state’s relentless wolf-killing.”

-Donny Martorello, a wolf specialist with the Department of Fish and Wildlife, said the wolf-management process produces plenty of conflict.
+Donny Martorello, a wolf specialist with Fish and Wildlife, said the wolf management process produces plenty of conflict.

 “It’s a very contentious issue with little middle ground,” Martorello said. ”You see that across the nation where there are wolves.”